SLTWTR-Creative-Agency/advancedthemebuilder/README.md

 1. Add the following code above your html `{% include 'atb-render' field:'my_image' %}` where my_image is the id of an option.
 2. In the next line, add `{% assign my_image = val %}`.
 The previous line assigned our value to a variable called val.
 Now we assign it val to a new variable with a proper descriptive name.
 3. If the setting is *repeatable*, **val** will be an *array*.
+4. Product, collection, and page types return the handle or slug.
+To obtain the entire product object from its handle, use all_products[handle].